Persian History, Part 1 ~ by Anna Sadler

 Disclaimer.
 We hope that there is no one to mind that we have borrowed some of the lovely pictures for this article from some of the earliest (and long out-of-print) books of the cat fancy.
-We will give full credit for each picture at the bottom of this page.
+We will give full credit for each picture at the bottom of each photo when enlarged.
 Do CLICK on the thumbnails to view the full pictures!

 The Persian Cat - The Beginnings